-The net effect on even a small team can change the balance of morale.
-Being passionately accountable for the project creates a shield for others and makes it safer for them to invest more personal responsibility in their work.
-When they do, the state of the work can only get better.
+Being passionately accountable creates a shield for others and makes it safer for them to invest more personal responsibility in their work.
+When they do, things can only get better.

-When in doubt, good managers assume something important is their fault and do something about it.
+When in doubt, good managers assume anything important that’s not going well is their fault and do something about it.

 That’s wise one.